PlentifulApp/jira-issues-importer/README.md

 1. edit the `labelcolourselector.py` if you want to change the logic of how the colours are set on labels
 1. to start the GitHub import, execute `python3 main.py <path-to-jira-exports.xml>`
 1. on startup it will ask for
-   1. the JIRA project name
-   1. the `<statusCategoryId>` element's `id` attribute that signifies an issue as Done
    1. the GitHub account name (user or organization)
    1. the target GitHub repository name
    1. the index at which to start from, enter 0 to begin, if you have a failure, enter the index number the import failed at.
 Entering a number higher than 0 will stop labels from re-importing and milestones will re-match to existing.